If you have recently adopted a chinchilla, it’s 100% common that you have asked yourself “how often should I play with a chinchilla”?

 Simply adopt another chinchilla and put them through the bonding phase.

-While this doesn’t excuse you from you playing with your chinchilla as much as possible, it can surely help to reduce some of the playtime if necessary.
+While this doesn’t excuse you from you playing with your chinchilla as much as possible, it can surely help to reduce some of the playtimes if necessary.

 This makes it imperative to keep them socialized, mentally stimulated and them feeling loved.

-If this happens to require you getting your chinchilla another cage mate, then go for it.
+If this happens to require you to get your chinchilla another cage mate, then go for it.